-Following changes to the NER in 20179, the South Australian region faces issues with system strength that are and/or will be principally managed by:
+Following changes to the NER in 201710, the South Australian region faces system strength issues facing the South Australian region with system strength that are being, or will be, and/or will be principally managed by:

-- AEMO identifying fault level shortfalls at critical nodes in the network; - TNSPs performing the role of system strength service provider, which will procure system strength services, including from scheduled generators, to address fault level shortfalls as determined by AEMO; and - AEMO constraining on scheduled generators that have been nominated to provide system strength services as required.
+- AEMO identifying fault level shortfalls at critical nodes in the network; - TNSPs performing the role of system strength service provider, which will procure system strength services, including from scheduled generators, to address fault level shortfalls as determined by AEMO; and - AEMO constraining constraining-on scheduled generators that have been nominated to provide system strength services as required.

-While these arrangements may in time prove sufficient to ensure system strength requirements are met in the future, the process of TNSPs procuring system strength services remains ongoing10.
-In the meantime, AEMO has been ensuring adequate fault
+While these arrangements may in time prove sufficient to ensure system strength requirements are met in the future, the process of TNSPs procuring system strength services remains ongoing11.
+In the meantime, AEMO has been ensuring adequate fault levels are maintained by applying operational procedures regarding permissible combinations of generators.

-8 AEMC (2017) System Security Market Frameworks Review, Directions Paper, 23 March, page 65.
+9 AEMC (2017) System Security Market Frameworks Review, Directions Paper, 23 March, page 65.

-9 AEMC (2017) National Electricity Amendment (Managing power system fault levels) Rule 2017, 19 September.
+10 AEMC (2017) National Electricity Amendment (Managing power system fault levels) Rule 2017, 19 September.